 Bishop Hill Heritage Association

-Monday – Friday 10 am to 4 pm
+Steeple Building Museum Hours: Monday thru Friday 10 a.m. to 4 p.m.

 Dairy Building Conference Area Rental Information

-The 1855 Dairy Building Conference Area is available to rent.
-The Conference Area consists of a Conference Room and a Coffee Bar Room.
-The Conference Room is 624 square feet and holds approximately 50 to 75 people seated.
-The Coffee Bar Room is 384 square feet.
-It contains a restroom and a coffee bar for serving food and other items.
-Both these rooms together make up a great setting for any meeting, workshop, reception, or other event.
-To see photographs of the Conference Area, click on the following link: http://bishophillheritage.org/interior-photographs-of-the-diary-building-conference-area-2-rooms/.
+The first floor of the 1855 Dairy Building is again available to rent this year for your events.
+The first floor consists of two areas: the Creamery and the Bucket Room.
+The Creamery is 624 square feet, has a Colony Dairy display, and holds 50 to 75 people seated.
+The Bucket Room is 384 square feet.
+It contains of a restroom and a coffee bar for serving food and other items.
+Both these areas together make up a great setting for any meeting, workshop, reception, bridal shower, birthday party, or other event.
+To see photographs of these spaces, click on the following link: https://bishophillheritage.org/interior-photographs-of-the-dairy-building-conference-area-2-rooms/ .
 Call 309 927-3899 or email firstname.lastname@example.org for more details.